theo-llewellyn/Ophiostomatoid_Trees/README.md

 ## Analysis scripts
-to download and process sequences, build trees, calculate summary statistics and parse FungalTraits data
+All bioinformatic code used to download and process sequences, build trees, and calculate summary statistics

 ### 1. Sequence Download
 The search strings used to download sequences from NCBI can be found here: `./search_strings.txt`